 What if I Was Partly at Fault for My Fort Lauderdale Pedestrian Accident?

 It is not always drivers who are totally at fault for pedestrian accidents.
-Pedestrians may be partly responsible, too, such as if they walk while texting, run across the street without looking carefully, or stumble into the line of a vehicle because they are intoxicated.
+Pedestrians may be partly responsible, too, such as if they walk while texting, run across the street without looking carefully, or stumble into a vehicle line because they are intoxicated.

-While drivers have a duty of care to drive safely and protect pedestrians and other road users from harm, pedestrians also have a duty to protect themselves by staying vigilant.
+While drivers have a duty of care to drive safely and protect pedestrians and other road users from harm, pedestrians also must protect themselves by staying vigilant.
 If you breach this duty and contribute to an accident, the driver’s insurer or a court might find you liable.

 The Comparative Negligence Rule in Florida

-If the court or insurer deems you partly responsible for the accident, your degree of fault will limit your recovery, as per Florida’s comparative negligence rule.
-For example, if the insurer finds you to be 40 percent at fault, you will only be able to recover 60 percent of your damages.
+As per Florida’s comparative negligence rule, if the court or insurer deems you partly responsible for the accident, your degree of fault will limit your recovery.
+For example, if the insurer finds you to be 40 percent at fault, you can only recover 60 percent of your damages.

 One of our firm’s Fort Lauderdale pedestrian accident lawyers can help protect you from any claims that you’re even partly responsible for your injuries.
 This may help ensure you recover the compensation you deserve.

-Our personal injury lawyer will also help you establish the other party’s responsibility.
+Our Fort Lauderdale personal injury lawyer will help you establish the other party’s responsibility.
 Establishing responsibility requires showing the other party’s negligence, which involves showing that because they acted carelessly, you were injured and deserve damages.

 How Prevalent Are Pedestrian Accidents in Fort Lauderdale?

-Florida is one of the riskiest states in the nation when it comes to pedestrian safety, according to Smart Growth America’s Dangerous By Design 2022 report.
+Florida is one of the riskiest states in the nation regarding pedestrian safety, according to Smart Growth America’s Dangerous By Design 2022 report.
 Per the report, the state had 3.22 pedestrian deaths per 100k people between 2016 and 2020.

 More than 6,500 pedestrians were killed nationwide in traffic accidents in 2020, according to the National Highway Traffic Safety Administration (NHTSA).
 Various factors contribute to the risk of pedestrian accidents, such as: